-When you have a personal injury attorney representing you, that attorney will understand the ways insurance companies and their lawyers will try to reduce the payout they have to offer you.
-If necessary, your attorney may be able to walk you through what to say in a recorded statement or in your court testimony, ensuring your statements do not hurt your case for compensation.
+When you have our car accidents lawyers representing you in your car crash case, those attorneys will understand the ways insurance companies and their lawyers will try to reduce the payout they have to offer you.
+If necessary, your legal representative may be able to walk you through what to say in a recorded statement or in your court testimony, ensuring your statements do not hurt your case for compensation.

 An Auto Accident Lawyer Will Seek Fair Compensation on Your Behalf

 Georgia car accident attorneys understand how these cases work under the state’s auto accident and personal injury laws.
 Your attorney will help you build a case to prove fault and accountability, holding the liable driver responsible for the damages you sustained in the accident.
 As a part of their investigation into your case, they will also document damages such as: